Craniofacial Abnormalities

 Diagnosis of Craniofacial Abnormalities

-Some of these syndromes are apparent at birth, while others are not obvious until a baby’s head grows larger over the first few months.
+Some of these syndromes are apparent at birth, while others are not obvious until a baby’s head grows larger over the first few months of life.
 Most of the time, your physician can identify a craniofacial abnormality by examination alone.
 Examining your child’s skull, brain and facial structure with an MRI or CT scan can help clarify the diagnosis.

-Babies’ heads grow rapidly the first year of life, which is why early infancy is when these conditions are likely to be diagnosed and require treatment.
-Your pediatrician may recommend observation for a few weeks or months to see if you child’s condition is going to progress.
-You may be referred to a neurosurgeon, who can work with you to develop the most appropriate treatment plan for your child.
+Babies’ heads grow rapidly the first year of life, which is why these conditions are likely to be diagnosed and require treatment in early infancy.
+Your pediatrician may recommend observation for a few weeks or months to see if your child’s condition is going to progress.
+You may be referred to a plastic surgeon or neurosurgeon, who can work with you to develop the most appropriate treatment plan for your child.

 Treatment for Craniofacial Abnormalities